The Planted Pantry » Desserts » Vegan Snickerdoodles

 Ingredients

 • Plant milk – I prefer oat milk for baking, but any plant milk will work.
+Swap for cow’s milk if you don’t need this recipe dairy-free.

 • Cream of tartar – If you don’t have cream of tartar, you can omit this ingredient and replace it with an additional teaspoon of vinegar.
 The cookies will be fluffier and have a more cake-like texture, but they will still be just as delicious.

-How to Make Vegan Snickerdoodles
+How to Make Vegan Snickerdoodle Cookies

-Start by preheating your oven to 375 degrees Fahrenheit.
+Preheat your oven to 375 degrees Fahrenheit.

-Make the Dough
+Make the Snickerdoodle Dough

-In a large mixing bowl, combine the oil and sugar and mix until sugar begins to dissolve.
+In a large bowl, combine the oil and sugar and mix until the sugar begins to dissolve.
 This should only take about 20 seconds, the sugar does not need to dissolve fully.
 Next, add in the vanilla extract, and apple cider vinegar and mix again.

 Add in about 1 tbsp of oat milk and mix thoroughly until a cohesive dough is formed.
 If the dough is still too dry, repeat this step with 1 tbsp oat milk at a time until a sticky but not wet dough forms.
 The dough should be sticky enough to stay formed in balls, but not too sticky that it is sticking to your hands.
 It should look like the picture below.